 How does the delivery experience contribute to that overall customer experience?

 What resources do we have?
-For example, if you’re managing last mile deliveries in-house you have control over some aspects of the customer experience that you can’t control if you’re using third-party logistics solutions.
+If you’re managing last mile deliveries in-house you have more control over some aspects of the customer experience than if you’re using third-party logistics solutions.

 What delivery timeframes can we realistically promise?